© 2024 WGCU News

 From Trump to DeSantis

-The EPA approved the transfer of the permitting authority in December 2020, about a month before former President Donald Trump’s administration ended.
+The EPA approved the transfer of the permitting authority to Florida in December 2020, about a month before former President Donald Trump’s administration ended.
 Florida became the first state in 25 years, since Michigan in 1984 and New Jersey in 1994, to receive the authority, which is usually held by the Army Corps.

 Bayles, Tom

-The groups had warned that the handover from the Trump administration to Florida’s DeSantis administration would “degrade and ruin Florida’s natural landscape, all in violation of federal environmental laws.”
+Environmental groups had warned that the handover from the Trump administration to Florida’s DeSantis administration would “degrade and ruin Florida’s natural landscape, all in violation of federal environmental laws.”

 The organizations that filed the suit in January 2021 are the Center for Biological Diversity, Defenders of Wildlife, Sierra Club, the Conservancy of Southwest Florida, the Florida Wildlife Federation, Miami Waterkeeper, and St. Johns Riverkeeper.